 We have a group of amazing, well-trained spokespeople in various parts of the UK ready for media interviews or speaking at events.
 Find out more.

-While our campaign previously had thirteen staff members, we are currently being supported by some experienced campaigners from SOS-UK - lending their time and advice a day or two per week - and three students on part time contracts to progress our bill.
+While our campaign previously had thirteen staff members, we are currently being supported by some experienced campaigners from SOS-UK - lending their time and advice a day or two per week - and three students on part time contracts to progress the campaign in each nation.
 Previously, we had one young staff member working full time on UK-wide work, three student staff in England, Scotland, and Wales working one day a week and one student staff member working on International outreach one day per week.

 Teach the Future is mostly funded by donations from independent foundations as well as individuals.
 Our finances are looked after by SOS-UK (registered charity 1184011), who commit to only using it for Teach the Future.
 If you're able to donate, please visit our donations page.

 How do I get involved?

 There are loads of ways to get involved!

 If you’re a student and want to volunteer with us, you can visit our volunteer signup form.
 If you’re a teacher, you can join our teacher's network.
 Anyone can support our campaign financially by visiting our donations page, write to their representative in support of climate education, sign our petition or just follow us on social media using the links in this page's footer.

-What is the English Climate Emergency Education Bill all about?
+What is the English Climate Education Bill all about?

 What levels of areas of education do you cover?